 Adequacy of benefits refers to the extent to which the level of benefit provides people with sufficient resources to ensure “a standard of living adequate for the(ir) health and well-being” (see Article 25, 1948 UN Universal Declaration on Human Rights) and “lead a life that is compatible with human dignity” (examples Commission Recommendation of 3 October 2008 on the active inclusion of people excluded from the labor market and Council Recommendation of 24 June 1992 on common criteria concerning sufficient resources and social assistance in social protection systems).
 These are very broad definitions, and require consensus over what is life with dignity, and adequate wellbeing.

 To simplify and operationalize the definition of adequacy, it is commonly expressed as benefit size, indicating the amount of the benefit, or the relative benefit size.
-The main purpose of estimating benefit adequacy is to get some idea to what extent the benefit size is “small” or “large”, in comparison to some benchmark (e.g., average income/consumption among beneficiaries, poverty line, minimum wage, per capita GDP, etc.).
+The main purpose of estimating benefit adequacy is to get some idea to what extent the benefit size is sufficient to reach the stated objective of the programme within the overall social protection system architecture.
+This is typically assess by comparing the benefit to some benchmark (e.g., average income/consumption among beneficiaries, poverty line, minimum wage, per capita GDP, etc.).

 Benefits may be flat, that is, all beneficiaries receive the same amount of money (per person or per family).
 Alternatively, depending on program objectives, benefit amounts may vary depending on beneficiaries’ characteristics or needs.
-For example, benefits may vary based on the size and composition of households in order to favor specific categories of individual family members (such as pregnant women, young children, school children, or the elderly).
+For example, benefits may vary based on the size and composition of households in order to favor specific categories of individual family members (such as pregnant women, young children, school children, people with disabilities, or the elderly).
 Benefit structures may vary by socioeconomic groups to favor poorer households.
 Or they may be differentiated by the specific income level of each household to ensure that the participating households attain a certain minimum level of income.

 Among round 60 cash transfer programs summarized in Lindert at al. 2021, 50% use the variable benefits depending on income of recipients, 30% use the flat benefit formula and other 20% rely on complex formulas combining income and family composition criteria and take into consideration the disability status, presence of orphans etc. A single-person household typically receives less than a family whereas a household with multiple deprivations receives different transfers and services than a household who experiences a temporary income shortage.